kragen/derctuo/markdown/modelica-notes.md

 generally unsupported.

-The nature of the simulation is fundamentally numerical; although discrete-time systems are supported, it's not really the focus of Modelica, and I'm not clear that you're going to be able to write a compiler or something in it.
-I don't think there's any way to create new objects during the course of the simulation.
+The nature of the simulation is fundamentally numerical; although discrete-time systems are supported, it’s not really the focus of Modelica, and I’m not clear that you’re going to be able to write a compiler or something in it.
+I don’t think there’s any way to create new objects during the course of the simulation.

 Continuous-time